-France, for example, has a deadline for submitting an application of 30 June 2021, but UK nationals will only be required to hold a residence permit from 1 October 2021.
+France, for example, had a deadline for submitting an application of 30 June 2021, but UK nationals are only required to hold a residence permit from 1 October 2021.

 Under declaratory systems, in some cases there are deadlines for UK citizens to register their new residence status (for example 30 June 2021 in Slovakia).
 However missing the deadline can result only in a fine, and not in the loss of the rights which an individual has under the Withdrawal Agreement.

 What happens to people who think their application has been unfairly rejected?